justinglobal/shirt_factory/proposal.md

 Extended Goal: Javascript interaction for shirt designer sections
   - I don't know exactly what to use and much work it takes
     * Resize and reposition image, alter generator effects via slide

-Modules for extended Functionality
-- oregon trail - takes base image and adds user-entered text to base image
-- glitch - alters image by changing image file data directly to output altered version
-  * uses existing modules: pillow, PIL, numpy, and github glitch module

-Full site features:

-1. Interactive custom tshirt designer
-  * Users upload text, image, pic from clip art
-2. Shirt generators
-  * Templates for shirt designs with parameters user can set
-  * Generators:
-    * ASCII art - user uploads image, images is converted to ASCII art and rendered on the shirt
-    * Oregon Trail - user inputs text, text is rendered along with vintage video game art
-    * Glitch - users input image, image is altered via 'glitch' process that changes the appearance of the image
-3. Marketplace
-  * Users can upload designs they create to Marketplace
-  * Any user can purchase shirt from marketplace, shirt creator gets percentage of sale